Arithmetic Deformation of Line Bundles: Abstract

 \section{Abstract}

 We introduce a new method to study mixed characteristic deformation of line bundles.
-In particular, for sufficiently large smooth projective families $f : \mathcal{X} \to \mathcal{S}$ defined over the ring of $N$-integers $\mathcal{O}_{L}[1/N]$ of a number field $L$, we produce a proper closed subscheme $\mathcal{E} \subsetneq \mathcal{S}$ outside of which all line bundles appearing in positive characteristic fibres of $f$ admit characteristic zero lifts.
+In particular, for families $f : \mathcal{X} \to \mathcal{S}$ with big monodromy and large period image defined over the ring of $N$-integers $\mathcal{O}_{L}[1/N]$ of a number field $L$, we produce a proper closed subscheme $\mathcal{E} \subsetneq \mathcal{S}$ outside of which all line bundles appearing in positive characteristic fibres of $f$ admit characteristic zero lifts.
 This in particular applies to elliptic surfaces over $\mathbb{P}^1$ and projective hypersurfaces in $\mathbb{P}^3$ of degree $d \geq 5$.
-We also study the locus in $\mathcal{E}$ in more detail in the $h^{0, 2} = 2$ case.
+We also study the locus $\mathcal{E}$ in more detail in the $h^{0, 2} = 2$ case.